joyiii-luv/Olivarez_Mary_Joy_ShoppingCartActivity/README.md

 4. Updating Product prompt:
 "How to update a product in the inventory?"

+5. Github clarification prompt:
+"How to add image in GitHub README.md?"
+"How to add image in GitHub Pull Request?"

 What changed or Improved after using AI?
 Using AI has made me become aware of various missing syntax that I forgot to include, such as curly braces, semicolons, the significance of indentations, and keywords that AI recommends I use.
 Additionally, it reduced the number of lines in my code by avoiding redundant code.